mecid/mecid.github.io/_posts/2019-06-19-building-forms-with-swiftui.md

 #### Conclusion

 I enjoy how easy we can build apps with SwiftUI.
 You can use Form component for making complex Form layouts with a lot of sections and choices for data entry.
 I hope you love SwiftUI as much as me because I'm going to cover more SwiftUI topics soon.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading and see you next week!